 The ASX Corporate Governance Council's Principles and Recommendations requires the Company to set 'measurable objectives' for achieving gender diversity and to report against them on an annual basis.
-During May this year, the Board met and reviewed the measurable objectives set for FY2015 and looking forward to FY2016.
-Due to the continuing record low uranium price and group wide cost cutting initiatives, which, sadly, have resulted in positions being made redundant and the placing of KM on care and maintenance, the Board agreed that it would be unrealistic to set any further significant measurable objectives for FY2016, given the focus on preserving cash and limiting further redundancies.
-As such, the measurable objectives for FY2016 remain unchanged from the previous year, other than the continued rollout of diversity training to all employees and key suppliers.
+During the year, the Board met and reviewed the measurable objectives set for FY2016 and looking forward to FY2017.
+Due to the continuing record low uranium price and group wide efficiency initiatives, the Board agreed that it would be unrealistic to set any further significant measurable objectives for FY2017, given the focus on preserving cash and limiting further redundancies.
+As such, the measurable objectives for FY2017 remain unchanged from the previous year.

-In respect to gender diversity specifically, 16.57% (a slight decrease from 17% the previous period) of the total workforce globally are female.
+In respect to gender diversity specifically, 14.05% (a decrease from 16.57% the previous period) of the total workforce globally are female.
 This statistic is somewhat skewed due to the cultural and educational challenges faced with increasing the female component of the workforce at the African operations.
-The percentage of Australian based female employees has reduced slightly to 41.3% from 46% the previous year due to 6 female leavers from within roles that were either made redundant or deemed not critical and therefore not replaced.
-Details across the Group are included in the table set out in the "Our People" section in the Annual Report.
-There are currently no female directors at the Paladin Energy Ltd level; however, females are represented at Board level on 26 of the 31 subsidiary companies.
+The percentage of Australian based female employees has increased slightly to 41.67% from 41.3% the previous year.
+Details across the Group are included in the table set out in the "Our People" section in the Annual Report of the Paladin Energy Ltd Annual Report 2016.
+There are currently no female directors at the Paladin Energy Ltd level.